-When is the best time to visit?
 The Dead Sea tourist region is open all year round, and it may be difficult at times to find an available room in the main hotel area.
-During the summer months, many Israelis come with their families to the region for their annual summer vacation, and in the winter, large tourist groups flock to the area for the healing benefits of the Dead Sea, the warm winter sun and desert air.
+During the summer months, many Israelis come with their families to the region for their annual summer vacation, and in the winter, large tourist groups flock to the area for the healing benefits of the Dead Sea, the warm winter sun, and desert air.
 The best deals are usually during March-April and November-December.
-Weather is excellent and service in the hotels is better as they are less crowded.
+The weather is excellent and the service in the hotels is better as they are less crowded.

-What to do with the kids?
-Swimming and floating in the Dead Sea is not recommended for small children, due to the highly concentrated saltwater that can get in the eyes.
+Swimming and floating in the Dead Sea is not recommended for small children, due to the highly concentrated salt water that can get in the eyes.
 But that doesn’t mean you’ll hear the words “Mom, I’m bored.”
-Free floating on the salt water is a major local attraction, and for older children and teenagers, it’s an experience not to be missed.
+Free-floating on the saltwater is a major local attraction, and for older children and teenagers, it’s an experience not to be missed.
 For kids of all ages, the local tradition of spreading Dead Sea mud over the whole body is a suitable and fun activity.
 Some beaches offer ball games and other activities for kids that give parents a welcome break to enjoy the tranquil desert atmosphere.
-Also, the hotels provide special activities for kids at the swimming pool, as well as play areas, Gymboree and games rooms.
+Also, the hotels provide special activities for kids at the swimming pool, as well as play areas, Gymboree, and games rooms.

-Shopping in the desert.
-No one wants to go home empty handed, and the Dead Sea region boasts more than a few shopping opportunities in the unique spirit of the desert.
+No one wants to go home empty-handed, and the Dead Sea region boasts more than a few shopping opportunities in the unique spirit of the desert.
 Some are located along the Dead Sea shores, close to gas stations and roadside stops, and others are available near the hotels in Ein Bokek.
-Clothes, food, souvenirs and locally designed jewelry – all these you can find at very attractive prices.
-But the specialty is the locally produced body care and cosmetics products, containing the skin care benefits of Dead Sea minerals, salt and mud.
+Clothes, food, souvenirs, and locally designed jewelry – all these you can find at very attractive prices.
+But the specialty is the locally produced body care and cosmetics products, containing the skin care benefits of Dead Sea minerals, salt, and mud.
 For those who really want city-style shopping, it is recommended to make the trip to Jerusalem and to experience the famous Holy City for yourself.

 Recommended For You: